Do I Need Mexico Car Insurance?

 When it comes to Mexico car insurance there are a number of misconceptions regarding its importance.
 Many believe that "no insurance" means you will get a slap on the wrist, pay a $20 fine to a police officer, and then be on your way—because it is Mexico.

 Unfortunately this is not the case.
 There are many important reasons to be sure you are properly covered in Mexico, but here are the most important.

-Despite what many people think, Mexico car insurance is required.
+Despite what many people think, Mexico car insurance is required by law.
 In the US each state has "state minimum limits" and people without insurance face fines and confiscation of vehicle (depending on the state).

 In the US when there is an accident, insurance information is exchanged, and we go on our way.
 In Mexico, things are slightly different, and an accident means facing a local judge who determines fault.